1924 World Series: Game 1

 The Senators tied it at 2–2 with a run in the bottom of the ninth.
 The Giants scored two in the top of the 12th off the Big Train; Washington fought back for a run in the bottom of the inning, but left the tying run on third.

 Game 2

 Washington fought back early in the game, scoring 3 runs in 5 innings.
 But the Giants would quickly fight back in the final three frames to tie the game as it went to the bottom of the ninth.
 With Joe Judge representing the potential winning run and 1 out, Roger Peckinpaugh hit a double to win the game and tie the series.

 Game 3

 Washington threatened in the ninth.
 Ossie Bluege, the only man reliever Claude Jonnard faced, drew a bases-loaded walk to make it 6-4.
 Mule Watson then came in to nail down the last two outs.
-Rosy Ryan's fourth-inning home run is to date the only World Series home run by a relief pitcher.
+Rosy Ryan's fourth-inning home run is to date the only World Series home run by a relief pitcher and the only postseason home run by a relief pitcher until Travis Wood in 2016.